HNagouda/Project-Creation-Automation/README.md

     git clone "https://github.com/HNagouda/Project-Creation-Automation.git"
     cd Project-Creation-Automation
     pip install -r requirements.txt
+    python create_executables.py
     ```
 2. Open the `.env` file in the cloned repository and enter your credentials

-3. Run the following command from shell:
-    ```bash
-    python create_executables.py
-    ```
-4. Copy the two files: `create.exe`, `open.exe`, and `.env` into your scripts folder
+3. Copy the three files; `create.exe`, `open.exe`, and `.env` into your scripts folder

-5. Add the scripts folder to your `PATH` environment variables
+4. Add the scripts folder to your `PATH` environment variables

-The how to can be found here: https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/
+    The how-to can be found here: https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/

 > ## Usage